openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Power factor

-Indicates the instantaneous power factor
+Indicates the instantaneous power factor.

 The ```meter_powerfactor``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Voltage

-Indicates the instantaneous voltage
+Indicates the instantaneous voltage.

 The ```meter_voltage``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Active Power

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Active Energy Comsumption

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Apparent Energy Consumption

-Indicates the energy consumption (kVAh)
+Indicates the energy consumption (kVAh).

 The ```meter_kvah``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Current

-Indicates the instantaneous current consumption
+Indicates the instantaneous current consumption.

 The ```meter_current``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Reset Meter Stats

-Reset the meter
+Reset the meter.

 The ```meter_reset``` channel supports the ```Switch``` item and is in the ```Energy``` category.

 ### switch_binary

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.